MrWils/useful-wiki/README.md

 - We do not use javascript or PHP!
 - Simple plain html is better than having a super modern site.
 - Users can use their own stylesheet if they wish to do so.

+PLEASE CONTACT ME IF YOU WANT TO HELP mrwils@protonmail.com